 - Online training for research teams at academic medical centers on how to return summary study results to participants.

 Empowering patients, participants, and the public to make informed choices

-The patchwork of privacy laws that apply to the processing of personal data, including clinical trial data, and in some cases restrict the transfer of such data across national boundaries, impedes the progress of science and public health and the use of personal data for secondary research.
+The patchwork of privacy laws that apply to the processing of personal data, including clinical trial and health data, can restrict the transfer of such data across national boundaries and impede the progress of science and public health, as well as the use of personal data for secondary research.
+In addition to European Union’s General Data Protection Regulation (GDPR), a growing number of sector-specific and omnibus state privacy laws have been enacted, as well as country-specific omnibus privacy laws (e.g., China’s Personal Information Protection Law).
 The MRCT Center remains at the forefront of analyzing and understanding the impact of these emerging data and biospecimen sharing and privacy laws and regulations.

-Find out more about the Impact of GDPR on Clinical Research project.
+Review the Impact of Privacy Laws on Clinical Research initiative.